snowdj/vernonking.org/_posts/2013-12-20-dissolution-of-marriage.md

 # Introduction

-The theology of marriage divorce is an ever-pertinent topic for the modern church.
+The theology of marriage is an ever-pertinent topic for the modern church.
 A variety of Christian opinions exist regarding this topic, not least because of the difficulty found in interpreting and systematizing the relevant biblical evidence.[^1] For example, some argue